KevinHubert-Dev/MyReads/README.md

 Made with 💗 & 💻 by Kevin H.

-You can find me here:
+More about me can be found here
 :octocat: [GitHub](https://github.com/KevinHubert-Dev)
 🏠 [Homepage](http://Kevin-Hubert.de/)